What qualifications do I need to be eligible to apply to the visitor program?

 You may not treat or touch an animal patient.
 The program is built around observing procedures and joining clinicians on rounds.
 You can scrub in and observe in the Operating Room.
 And you may have the opportunity to be involved with a wet lab/cadaver.
 You will be able to sit in on rounds, and discuss patients with faculty, residents and students.

-Do you require proof of my current rabies vaccination status?
+Do you require proof of my current vaccination status?

-Yes, a current rabies vaccination certificate is a requirement.
-(Visitors coming for a laboratory-based experience only are kept away from direct contact with fluids, so in this case it is not mandatory.)
+Yes, you will need to show proof of COVID vaccination status, including appropriate booster(s).
+A current rabies vaccination certificate is also a requirement.
+(Visitors coming for a laboratory-based experience only are kept away from direct contact with fluids, so in this case rabies vaccination is not mandatory.)

 How can I obtain some practical information on day-to-day living for when I arrive?